Mairon127/User-context-llm-evaluation/README.md

 The source code in the `src/` directory is licensed under the MIT License.

-The Master's_thesis in the `pdf/` directory is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+The master's thesis in the `pdf/` directory and the datasets in the `data/` directory are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 Copyright © 2026 Mariusz Kania.